 When more than one adjective is used to describe something, all the adjectives need to be placed in the correct order.

-To extend this activity further, ask your students to write adjectives on small pieces of paper.
+2. Ask your students to write adjectives on small pieces of paper.
 Each student could write 2 or 3.
 The pieces of paper are collected and placed in a container.
 These are then handed out randomly.
 Student must try to use the words they are given in a sentence in the correct order.

 3. Ask your students to write a sentence with two or three adjectives on a strip of paper and then cut the sentence into individual words.
 Students then swop their sentence with another student.
 Each student must then reconstruct the sentence they are given and glue it into their workbook.